John Cale

 Sunday Morning movie

 Short silent movie directed by Rosalind Stevenson.
-Features Cale, Sterling Morrison and Loue Reed rehearsing at her apartment.
+Features Cale, Sterling Morrison and Lou Reed rehearsing at her apartment.

 Poor Richard's

-In June the Velvets play a week long residency at the Poor Richard's club in Chicago without Lou Reed (hepatitis) and Nico (off to Ibiza).
+On June 21 the Velvets kick off a week long residency at the Poor Richard's club in Chicago without Lou Reed (hepatitis) and Nico (off to Ibiza).

 Cale handles the vocals, the first time he sings lead.
 Maureen Tucker plays bass.
 Sterling Morrison sticks to his guitar and Angus MacLise returns for this occasion to play drums.